simvue-io/.github/profile/README.md

 # Contact Us/Discussion

-The Simvue team uses GitHub Discussions as a way of communicating both with our users and contributors
+The Simvue team uses GitHub Discussions as a way of communicating both with our users and contributors.
+We ask that when discussing a particular component of the Simvue stack you apply the relevant label to the topic, and ensure all discussion is made with care and respect to others.